chainstack/docs/docs/platform/manage-your-organization-identities.md

 1. Click **Identities** and select the identity to export.
 1. Click **Export**.

-This will download the identity private key and certficate files.
+This will download the identity private key and certificate files.

 ### Export an identity issuer